Get tested to find out if you have coronavirus.

 If no tests shows available please try again later, as tests become available during the day.

 You can apply for a test for yourself or someone in your household with symptoms.
-This includes adults and children, and following the recent announcement now also includes the under 5s.
+This includes adults and children, including those under 5.

 Health Boards and Trusts have their own processes for booking tests.
 Health care workers displaying symptoms should speak to their occupational health team for advice on how to access a test.